If you’ve always wanted to stay right on the beach in Bali, I’ve reviewed the best hotels first-hand so you know which ones are worth it.

 Why trust this guide?

-I’ve been writing about Bali for over 15 years, and we personally visit the hotels we recommend.
-Our team has stayed in, toured and reviewed these properties first-hand, from their beachfront rooms and pools to their restaurants, spas and service standards.
+I’ve been writing about Bali for over 15 years, and I personally visit all the hotels I recommend.
+Our team has stayed in, toured and reviewed these properties first-hand, from their rooms and pools to the beachfront restaurants, spas and service standards.
 We don’t include every hotel.
 Only the beachfront stays that genuinely stand out.

 Bali’s best beachfront hotels at a glance